itkimura/birdnest/README.md

 **Back-end: Java (Spring Boot)**

-Poll drones api every two seccond and parse received data.
-If the drone is in NDZ(no drone zone), poll pilot information and add the violator lists.
+Poll drones api every two second and parse received data.
+If drones are in NDZ(no drone zone), poll pilot information and add to the violator list.

 **Front-end: Hilla (React, TypeScript)**
-Hilla is an open source framework that integrates a Spring Boot Java back end with a reactive TypeScript front end.
-It helps my application faster with type-safe server communication, included UI components.
+Hilla is an open source framework that integrates a Spring Boot Java back end with a React based front end.
 ![birdnest - workflow](https://user-images.githubusercontent.com/61685238/212367878-e78627b9-1309-4238-b868-0b1a50a9a9b8.jpg)

 You can build the application with